Published:

-The best-selling ute in Australia is the Ford Ranger with 32,241 sales across its 4×2 and 4×4 line-up through July 2025.
-It’s closely followed by the Toyota HiLux (30,943) and Isuzu D-Max (16,416).
-However, a new player from the Chinese brand BYD is in town, whose plug-in hybrid Shark 6 ute has proven to be a sales magnate through July 2025, recording 11,657 sales.
-It’s beaten the Mitsubishi Triton, Mazda BT-50, and Nissan Navara, but how does it stack up against its Chinese competition in the GWM Cannon?
-Let’s look at the list of Australia’s best-selling utes, according to VFACTS sales data.
+The best-selling ute in Australia is the Ford Ranger with 46,452 sales across its 4×2 and 4×4 line-up through October 2025.
+It’s closely followed by the Toyota HiLux (45,257 sales) and Isuzu D-Max (22,615 sales).
+However, a new player from the Chinese brand BYD is in town, whose plug-in hybrid Shark 6 ute has proven to be a sales magnet through 2025, recording 15,181 sales, which is enough to slide it into fifth place.
+It’s positioned behind the Mitsubishi Triton, but ahead of the Mazda BT-50 and Nissan Navara.
+How does it stack up against the competition from the GWM Cannon and the new Kia Tasman?
+Let’s look at Australia’s best-selling utes, according to official VFACTS sales data.

 Best-Selling Utes in Australia at a Glance